 Clearing saved information

-While you can't view or edit Internet related login information (without special software), you can delete the information.
+While you can't view or edit Internet related login information (without hacking software), you can delete the information.

 Microsoft's Internet Explorer